-Total assets were valued on an actuarial basis at approximately \$51.952 billion based on a five-year average valuation method, which equaled 101.7% of the December 31, 2016 total asset market value.
-During 2016 there was an overall actuarial gain of \$1.1 billion.
-There was a non-investment related gain on actuarial liability of approximately \$595 million.
-There was a gain of approximately \$522 million on the actuarial value of assets.
+Total assets were valued on an actuarial basis at approximately \$54.918 billion based on a five-year average valuation method, which equaled 94.6% of the December 31, 2017 total asset market value.
+During 2017 there was an overall actuarial gain of \$1.26 billion.
+There was a non-investment related gain on actuarial liability of approximately \$93 million.
+There was a gain of approximately \$1.17 billion on the actuarial value of assets.

-The January 1, 2017 valuation used the same 7.5% investment return assumption used in the January 1, 2016 report.
-The investment return assumption had previously decreased from 8.25% as of January 1, 2012 to 7.5% as of January 1, 2016.
-After consideration, PERAC maintained the 7.5% investment return assumption.
-PERAC is expected to revisit the question of reducing the investment return assumption in connection with the January 1, 2018 valuation.
+The January 1, 2019 valuation report will reflect a 7.25% investment return assumption, reduced from the 7.35% assumption used in the January 1, 2018 valuation.
+The investment return assumption had previously decreased several times, from 8.25% as of January 1, 2012 to 7.35% as of January 1, 2018.
+The change in the investment return assumption from 7.35% to 7.25% is expected to increase the total actuarial accrued liability by \$1.0 billion.

 For the January 1, 2015 valuation, a fully generational mortality assumption was adopted that reflected expected future mortality improvements (increasing life expectancy).
 This assumption was adopted based on a review of retiree mortality in 2012, 2013 and 2014.
-In preparing this valuation, PERAC performed an updated analysis of retiree mortality in 2015 and 2016.
-Based on those results, this assumption was adjusted for the January 1, 2017 valuation.
-This change in assumption increased the actuarial liability by \$1.574 billion.
+PERAC performed an updated analysis of retiree mortality in 2015 and 2016 and, based on this review, the generational mortality assumption was adjusted in the January 1, 2017 valuation.
+PERAC maintained this assumption in the January 1, 2018 valuation for most retired members.
+There was a small adjustment to the mortality assumption for disability retirees of MSERS that increased the actuarial liability by \$9.0 million.

 PERAC issued detailed experience analyses in 2014 for MSERS and MTRS.
 These experience studies encompassed the years 2006-2011 and reviewed salary increases and rates of retirement, disability, turnover and mortality.
-PERAC more recently performed an experience analysis of mortality for retirees of MSERS and MTRS from January 1, 2012 to January 1, 2015.
-That analysis was the basis for the adoption of a generational mortality assumption described above.
+As detailed above, PERAC performed an analysis of mortality for retirees of MSERS and MTRS in 2015 and 2017.